 This is a great way to help children to think about those less fortunate in the festive period.

-The ideas is very simple but it all adds up to a big difference, while also teaching children about the joy of giving.
+The idea is very simple but it all adds up to a big difference, while also teaching children about the joy of giving.

 The Kindness Elves

 Everyone is now familiar with the Elf on the Shelf and it may well be something you do each December.
-But there is also a lovely twist on the elf tradition that teaches your child to be kind and thoughtful over the festive period.
+But there is also a lovely twist on the elf tradition.
+One that teaches your child to be kind and thoughtful over the festive period.

 These little helpers can bring a lot of Christmas magic and kind thoughts into your home over the festive season.